MicrosoftDocs/memdocs/autopilot/user-driven.md

 To complete a user-driven deployment using Windows Autopilot, follow these preparation steps:

-1. Make sure that the users who will be performing user-driven mode deployments can join devices to Azure AD.
+1. Make sure that the users performing user-driven mode deployments can join devices to Azure AD.
 For more information, see [Configure device settings](/azure/active-directory/devices/device-management-azure-portal#configure-device-settings) in the Azure AD documentation.

-2. Create an Autopilot profile for user-driven mode with the desired settings.
+1. Create an Autopilot profile for user-driven mode with the desired settings.

     - In Intune, this mode is explicitly chosen when you create the profile.

     - In Microsoft Store for Business and Partner Center, user-driven mode is the default.

-3. If you use Intune, create a device group in Azure AD, and assign the Autopilot profile to that group.
+1. If you use Intune, create a device group in Azure AD, and assign the Autopilot profile to that group.

-For each device that you'll deploy using user-driven deployment, these extra steps are needed:
+For each device that is deployed using user-driven deployment, these extra steps are needed:

 - Add the device to Windows Autopilot.
 You can do this step in two ways: